raditya1117/HoneyBadger/python-errors/article.md

 say_hello()
 ```
-In this code, we have referenced the `greeting` before assigning it any value in the `say_hello()` function.
-When we call the say_hello() function, the program runs into `UnboundLocalError` exception with the message `UnboundLocalError: local variable 'greeting' referenced before assignment`.
+In this code, we have referenced the variable `greeting` before assigning it any value in the `say_hello()` function.
+When we call the `say_hello()` function, the program runs into `UnboundLocalError` exception with the message `UnboundLocalError: local variable 'greeting' referenced before assignment`.

 ```py
 Traceback (most recent call last):